What types of roofs are there?

 NEW ROOF VS EXISTING ROOF

 Do you have a new build or a pre-existing roof?
 New roofs are cheaper to do than replacing an existing roof due to the fact that there is no existing roof to tear off, clean up, or dispose of.
 We at CCX Roofing do not believe in cutting corners.
 Simply put, we tear off every roof we install.
 There have only been certain circumstances where we have installed new material over existing materials.
 In these circumstances, we cannot offer our standard warranty.

-In conclusion, price varies greatly depending on the project.
-Whether your roof is new or needs replaced, residential vs commercial, materials used, and the season can all affect pricing.
+In conclusion, the price varies greatly depending on the project.
+Whether your roof is new or needs to be replaced, residential vs commercial, materials used, and the season can all affect pricing.
 We as your roofers in Southeast Idaho are here to help you decide what material, style, and type of roof would be best for you.